-Prerequisites: STAT 250, and IT 106 (replaced IT 206 in January 2016) are prerequisites requiring a minimum grade of C; the prerequisites are enforced by the registration system.
+Prerequisites: STAT 250, and IT 106 are prerequisites requiring a minimum grade of C; the prerequisites are enforced by the registration system.
 Students will be using hypothesis testing as well as the t-test and chi-square test learned in STAT 250.
 (Note: Students who receive credit for SYST 470 may not receive credit for this course.)